 All elements of the system need to be identified, and all the elements need to be working together.
-If you leave out just one element, ignore just one element, or don’t work on one element by choosing to ignore it while you work diligently and indefatigably on the other ones, guess what happens?
+If you leave out just one element, ignore just one element, or just don’t work on one element by choosing to ignore it while you work diligently and indefatigably on the other ones, guess what happens?

 © Michael V. Ziemski, SchoolAdvancement, 2015-2023 (Original Publication Date: 20150321)